Drudge Report: Ashley Todd attack hoax

-On October 23, 2008, the Drudge Report published an unconfirmed exclusive story regarding Ashley Todd, a 20-year-old employee of the College Republican National Committee (CRNC) and John McCain volunteer who had allegedly been attacked by a black male for having a McCain sticker on her car in Pittsburgh.
+On October 23, 2008, the Drudge Report published an unconfirmed exclusive story regarding Ashley Todd, a 20-year-old employee of the College Republican National Committee (CRNC) and John McCain volunteer who had allegedly been attacked by a black man for having a McCain sticker on her car in Pittsburgh.
 The story was reported without a link but as "developing", with the headline "Shock: McCain Volunteer Attacked and Mutilated in Pittsburgh – 'B' carved into 20 yr old Woman's Face."
 The story set off a "storm of media attention" and was repeated by some conservative bloggers and radio talk-show hosts, all citing the Drudge Report as their source.
 It was also reported in newspapers and on television around the world.
-The story was confirmed to be a hoax perpetrated by Todd and, according to Talking Points Memo, spread to reporters by McCain's Pennsylvania communications director.
+The story was confirmed to be a hoax perpetrated by Todd and—according to Talking Points Memo—spread to reporters by McCain's Pennsylvania communications director.

 The Drudge Report printed a retraction, including links to the news stories detailing that the attack had been a hoax, and that Todd had performed a similar "attack" on herself while volunteering in a local Ron Paul grassroots group.
 She was later asked to leave the group because of the hoax.